pozsarzs/modshell/README.md

 |srvrtu |communication |      |start/stop transparent Modbus/RTU slave                       |
 |if     |general       |      |selection statement                                           |
 |for    |general       |      |loop iteration                                                |

+**Documentation and Help**

+Modshell has a minimal built-in help which you can access by typing help.
+Additionally, you can view the manual page from *nix shell (_man modshell_) or _modshell.txt_ on other systems.

+**Contributing**

+If you find any bugs, please report them!
+I am also happy to accept pull requests from anyone.
+You can use the GitHub issue tracker to report bugs, ask questions, or suggest new features.